SergioGasquez/dotfiles/InstallationGuide.md

 4. Connect to the internet:
     1. Verify that your connection is up: `ip link`
         1. If the desired interface does not show as up: `ip set dev <interface> up`
-5. Update the system clock: `timedatectl set-ntp true`
+5. Update the system clock: `timedatectl`
 6. List disk partitions: `fdisk -l`.
 We need to identify the following partitions:
     1. An EFI System partition: It should have been generated during Windows installation (usually *`sda1` or `nvme0n1p1`*)
     2. A root partition: The free partition that we made during Windows installation with type labeled as “Microsoft basic data” (usually *`sda5` or `nvme0n1p5`*)
 7. Format the disk partition: `mkfs.ext4 /dev/<root_partition>`
 8. Mount the file systems:
     1. Root partition: `mount /dev/<root_partition> /mnt`
-    2. EFI partition: `mkdir /mnt/efi;mount /dev/<efi_partition> /mnt/efi`
+    2. EFI partition: `mount --mkdir /dev/<efi_partition> /mnt/efi`

 ## Installation

-1. Install essential packages: `pacstrap /mnt base linux linux-firmware`
+1. Install essential packages: `pacstrap -K /mnt base linux linux-firmware`

 ## Configure the System